rust-lang/rust/src/doc/tarpl/vec-raw.md

 % RawVec

-We've actually reached an interesting situation here: we've duplicated the logic for specifying a buffer and freeing its memory.
+We've actually reached an interesting situation here: we've duplicated the logic for specifying a buffer and freeing its memory in Vec and IntoIter.
 Now that we've implemented it and identified *actual* logic duplication, this is a good time to perform some logic compression.

 We're going to abstract out the `(ptr, cap)` pair and give them the logic for allocating, growing, and freeing: